tiller-tolbus/membrane/doc/proposal.md

 Payment: 3 stars

+* I can organize my spreadsheets into folders that are visible from my homepage.
 * I can view an edit history of the sheet I'm working on and revert back to an arbitrary date.
 * I can use any formula from the [Formula.JS](https://formulajs.info/) library to reference other cells within my sheet, and have those formulas automatically update when their referenced cells change.
 * I can select a group of consecutive cells and copy-paste them into another group of consecutive cells.
 * I can search my spreadsheet, or a selection within my spreadsheet, for a pattern of characters, and perform find/replace within my search.
 * I can select a group of cells matching a pattern such as `A1 = 1, A2 = 2, A3 = 3...` and drag so that the following cells follow the pattern, ex. `A4 = 4, A5 = 5...`.
-* I can export my spreadsheets to CSV format and download them onto my desktop computer.
+* I can export my spreadsheets to CSV format and download them onto my Terran computer.
 * I can read about the features of `%cell` by looking at its page in the `Documentation` app.
 * My spreadsheets expose an API that can be accessed by third-party front-ends, as well as other Urbit apps.
 All pokes and scries are documented in the `Documentation` app.